 (Dnipro, Ukraine) is an art professional and curator currently based in New York City.
 She received her BA in graphic and media design with First Class Honours from the University of the Arts, London, and a post-baccalaureate in studio art from the San Francisco Art Institute.
 Her curatorial and academic practices explore questions surrounding cultural hegemony, national identity, and globalization in the context of post-Socialist states, Central Asia, and Eastern Europe.
 She is invested in educational programming as a means to address the potential impact of cultural institutions on the geopolitical, social, and economic climate.

 (McAllen, Texas) received her BA in Liberal Studies with concentrations in art and philosophy from St. Edward’s University.
 With an initial interest in architecture, she conducted academic research on brutalist buildings of the 1960s and contemporary religious structures.
 She interned at the studio of Neo-Pop artist Peter Tunney and studied museums, galleries, and curating at Sotheby’s Institute of Art in London.
-She has co-curated exhibitions within her local Latinx arts community of South Texas and aspires to work with spatially engaged artists.
+She has co-curated exhibitions within her local arts community of South Texas and aspires to work with spatially and socially engaged artists.

 (Nanjing, China) is a curator based in New York.
 Yuan received her BA degree in art history, anthropology and an East-Asian Studies certificate from the University of Wisconsin-Madison before joining the MA Curatorial Practice program.
 She had internships in the curatorial department of Nanjing Museum and the ancient book conservation department of Nanjing Library.
 She is interested in both contemporary art and ancient art crafts.
 Shi is particularly interested in the intersection of modern societies and their cultural, racial, and national histories.